-Remember, these are non-powered garden tools.
-T3 also has guides to all electrically powered outdoor tools as well, such as its best pressure washers, best chainsaws, best garden shredders and best cordless lawn mowers.
+And if you’d rather have a machine do all the hard graft, T3 also has guides to all electrically powered outdoor tools as well, such as its best pressure washers, best chainsaws, best garden shredders and best cordless lawn mowers.

-Where to buy the best garden tools
+Where to buy the best garden tools in 2022

 In the UK: